Beyond Smoothed Analysis: Analyzing the Simplex Method by the Book: A Simplex Method with Bound Perturbations

 \section{A Simplex Method with Bound Perturbations}

 In this section, we overview and describe how to form a complete two-phase simplex method with running time that can be analyzed using \Cref{cor:easytouse}.
-In the subsequent section, we will show how to deduce \Cref{cor:easytouse}.
 For notational simplicity we assume that we are given a linear program of the form